 Like the queen-size mattress, an RV queen is large enough to comfortably fit up to two adults or up to three children.

 (Looking for a quality queen-size mattress?
-We recommend the Douglas Original foam mattress for $799, luxury hybrid Logan & Cove Choice for $999, or cooling memory foam mattress Octave Vista for $899.)
+We recommend the Douglas Original foam mattress for $799, luxury hybrid Logan & Cove Choice for $999, or ergonomic memory foam mattress Octave Vista for $899.)

 READ MORE: Get our guide to the best queen mattresses in Canada